 Encrypt while creating Zip files

-- Click the Encrypt button in the Create/Edit tab
+- Click the Encrypt toggle in the Actions pane (or the Encrypt button in the Create/Share (Edit) tab

 - Enter a password when the Encrypt dialog displays

 XP users would check the Encrypt added files box in the Add dialog.